-What to do if your doctor says they won't accept UnitedHealthcare plans:
+What to do if your doctor says they won't accept UnitedHealthcare:

-- Tell the provider you're a TRS-Care Medicare Advantage® participant. - Confirm with the provider that they take Medicare. - Tell the provider that your plan provides out-of-network coverage. - Give the provider flyer in your Plan Guide from UnitedHealthcare to your doctor.
-It explains that your doctor doesn't have to be in the network to get reimbursement from the plan. - Call UnitedHealthcare's Customer Care Center at 1-866-347-9507, 7 a.m.
-6 p.m.
-CT, Monday - Friday (TTY/TDD 711).
+- Tell the provider you're a TRS-Care Medicare Advantage participant. - Confirm with the provider that they take Medicare. - Tell the provider that your plan provides out-of-network coverage. - Give the flyer in your UnitedHealthcare Plan Guide to your doctor.
+It explains that your doctor doesn't have to be in the network for UnitedHealthcare to reimburse them. - Call UnitedHealthcare Customer Care at 1-866-347-9507, 7 a.m.-6 p.m.
+CT, Monday-Friday (TTY/TDD 711).
 They'll work with your provider to accept your plan.

 Table 2.
-TRS-Care Medicare Advantage® Premiums1
+TRS-Care Medicare Advantage Premiums9